-Under our Capital on DemandTM Sales Agreement with JonesTrading Institutional Services, LLC ("JonesTrading"), through March 31, 2021, we have sold 1,964,724 shares of our common stock at an average gross price of \$10.02 per share for net proceeds of \$19,100,602, after fees and commissions of \$591,188.
+Under our Capital on DemandTM Sales Agreement with JonesTrading Institutional Services, LLC ("JonesTrading"), through June 30, 2021, we sold 1,964,724 shares of our common stock at an average gross price of \$10.02 per share for net proceeds of \$19,100,602, after fees and commissions of \$591,188.
+We did not sell any shares of our common stock under this agreement during the three months ended June 30, 2021.
+The maximum aggregate offering price under the agreement has been reached and we do not expect further sales under this agreement.